cheeplusplus/smsfwd/readme.md

 This is a dead project that I wrote before DeskSMS (https://play.google.com/store/apps/details?id=com.koushikdutta.desktopsms) came out.
 It takes SMS messages sent to your Android phone, encrypts them, and sends them to a server, to be retrieved later by a client.
+This was mostly all done in late 2009/early 2010.
+The project spawned two of my highest viewed StackOverflow questions: http://stackoverflow.com/questions/1944102/android-sms-receiver-not-working/ and http://stackoverflow.com/questions/2090765/encryption-compatable-between-android-and-c-sharp/

 It consists of three parts: